-Here, we propose an extension of the ε -relaxation method studied in [BPT97a], [BPT97b], [DMZ95], [Pol95] from the ordinary network case to the generalized network case of (P) and (D), and we present a (computational) complexity analysis for the method.
-Our interest in the ε -relaxation method stems from its good performance on linear/quadratic cost ordinary network flow problems, as reported in the above references, and its suitability for implementation on parallel computers [BeG97], [BGM97], [BCE95].
+Here, we propose an extension of the ε -relaxation method studied in [14], [15], [21], [29] from the ordinary network case to the generalized network case of (P) and (D), and we present a (computational) complexity analysis for the method.
+Our interest in the ε -relaxation method stems from its good performance on linear/quadratic cost ordinary network flow problems, as reported in the above references, and its suitability for implementation on parallel computers [5], [6], [11].
 However, the extension is highly nontrivial due to the presence of nonunity arc gains.
 In particular, flow augmentations along cycles of non-unity gain need to be considered and new techniques need to be developed to deal with the presence of directed cycles in the admissible graph.
 In fact, even for the linear cost case our method and the associated complexity bounds are new to our knowledge.
-Previous complexity bounds for the linear cost case (other than those obtained by specializing general linear programming complexity bounds [Vai89]) are further restricted to either the case of all nodes being supply nodes (i.e., $s_i \geq 0$ for all $i \in \mathcal{N}$) or being demand nodes (i.e., $s_i \leq 0$ for all $i \in \mathcal{N}$), with zero lower capacity on all arcs [AdC91], [CoM94], or the case of a generalized circulation (i.e., maximizing the flow on a particular arc) [GPT91], [Rad98].
+Previous complexity bounds for the linear cost case (other than those obtained by specializing general linear programming complexity bounds [35]) are further restricted to either the case of all nodes being supply nodes (i.e., $s_i \ge 0$ for all $i \in \mathcal{N}$) or being demand nodes (i.e., $s_i \leq 0$ for all $i \in \mathcal{N}$), with zero lower capacity on all arcs [1], [18], or the case of a generalized circulation (i.e., maximizing the flow on a particular arc) [23], [30].
 We also report some of our computational experience with the method.
-Our experience indicates that, as in the ordinary network case (for which extensive computational results are given in [BPT97a]), the method is not significantly affected by ill-conditioning in the cost function.
+Our experience indicates that, as in the ordinary network case (for which extensive computational results are given in [14]), the method is not significantly affected by ill-conditioning in the cost function.
 Furthermore, on nonlinear problems, our method substantially outperforms a nonspecialized nonlinear programming code such as MINOS.

 The remainder of this paper is organized as follows.
-In Section 2, we motivate and formally describe the ε -relaxation method for solving (P) and (D).
-In Section 3, we show that the method has finite termination for any fixed ε .
-In Section 4, we present one specific implementation of the method which has a particularly favorable complexity bound.
-In Section 5, we report some of our numerical experience with the method.
-In what follows, by a path P in \mathcal{G} , we mean a sequence of nodes $(i_1, i_2, ..., i_m)$ in \mathcal{N} and an associated sequence of (m-1) arcs in \mathcal{A} such that, for each k=1,...,m-1, either (i_k,i{k+1}) or (i{k+1},i_k) is an arc of the sequence.
-The set of forward arcs of P (those of the form (i_k,i{k+1})) is denoted by P^+ and the set of backward arcs of P (those of the form (i{k+1},i_k)) is denoted by P^- .
-We define the gain of the path P by with $\gamma_P := 1$ if P comprises a single node.
+In Sect.
+2, we motivate and formally describe the ε -relaxation method for solving (P) and (D).
+In Sect.
+3, we show that the method has finite termination for any fixed ε .
+In Sect.
+4, we present one specific implementation of the method which has a particularly favorable complexity bound.
+In Sect.
+5, we report some of our numerical experience with the method.
+In what follows, by a path P in \mathcal{G} , we mean a sequence of nodes $(i_1, i_2, ..., i_m)$ in \mathcal{N} and an associated sequence of (m - 1) arcs in \mathcal{A} such that, for each k = 1, ..., m - 1, either (i_k, i{k+1}) or (i{k+1}, i_k) is an arc of the sequence.
+The set of forward arcs of P (those of the form (i_k, i{k+1})) is denoted by P^+ and the set of backward arcs of P (those of the form with $\gamma_P := 1$ if P comprises a single node.
 We say that a path P is forward if $P^- = \emptyset$.
 A cycle is a path whose starting node equals the ending node.
 A path is said to be simple if it contains no repeated nodes except (in the case where the path is a cycle) for the starting and the ending nodes.